 Step 1: Check the qualifications

-- Be a female of Hispanic, African-American or other minority origin
+- Be a female of Hispanic, African-American, Asian/Pacific Islander or other minority origin

-- Be a U.S. citizen/permanent resident of the continental United States, including Hawaii and Alaska
+- Be a citizen/permanent resident of the continental United States, including Hawaii and Alaska

-- Be currently enrolled in an accredited college, university, health care institution or program in the U.S. and plan to be enrolled in the Fall of 2015
+- Be currently enrolled in an accredited college, university or allied health institution in the U.S. and plan to be enrolled in the Fall of 2015

 - Have a minimum 3.0 cumulative GPA